Computable Bounds on Convergence of Markov Chains in Wasserstein Distance via Contractive Drift: From total variation to Wasserstein

-where the $Y_n$'s are iid copies of $Y$.
-This SGD is just an AR(1) process.
-When $Y$ is not constant, it is known that the stationary distribution of AR(1) processes can not contain a point mass; see Proposition 2.5.2 in \cite{buraczewski2016stochastic}.
-Starting the chain from a fixed point, the marginal distribution of this Markov chain is always discrete, so the chain can not converge to its atomless equilibrium in TV distance.
-However, it converges in the Wasserstein distance because of the strict global contraction.
+where $Y_{n+1}$'s are iid copies of $Y$.
+This is just an AR(1) process.
+When $Y$ is not constant, it is known that the stationary distribution of an AR(1) process can not contain a point mass; see, e.g., Proposition 2.5.2 in \cite{buraczewski2016stochastic}.
+Starting from a fixed point, the $n$-step marginal distribution is always discrete, so it cannot converge to its atomless limit in TV distance.
+However, it converges in Wasserstein distance because of the global contraction.
+Moreover, the contraction rate $1-\alpha$ (for Wasserstein convergence) is dimension-free while there is no minorization condition (for TV convergence).
+In high-dimensional spaces, even if a minorization condition can be established (e.g., when $Y$ is normally distributed), the resulting TV convergence rate scales poorly with dimension (\cite{qin2022wasserstein}).